 The Table lists a variety of compounds that are generic in nature.
-Two examples are UN 3160 (liquefied gas, flammable, poisonous, n.o.s.; Inhalation Hazard Zone B) and UN 2927 (toxic liquid, corrosive, organic, n.o.s.).
-Each generic compound can represent many independent chemicals that fit that description but do not have an independent UN number and therefore are not individually listed in ERG2020 or the Table.
-As in ERG2016, the IIDs and PADs for generic compounds in ERG2020 are based on the median case (50th percentile) compound from the pool of chemicals in the overall analysis that matches that generic description.
+Two examples are UN 3160 (liquefied gas, toxic, flammable, n.o.s.; Inhalation Hazard Zone B) and UN 2927 (toxic liquids, corrosive, organic, n.o.s.).
+Each generic compound can represent many independent chemicals that fit that description but do not have an independent UN number and therefore are not individually listed in ERG2024 or the Table.
+As in ERG2020, the IIDs and PADs for generic compounds in ERG2024 are based on the median case (50th percentile) compound from the pool of chemicals in the overall analysis that matches that generic description.